Severesix907/Capstone_Project/README.md

 # Capstone_Project also knows as Data Job East

-The capstone project was based on two datasets focused in different job post that are date driven.
-We used the the LinkedIn and Kaggle data that obtained company information, pay rate, dat posted and other useful information for job seekers.
+The Data Job East capstone project is based on two datasets for job seekers.
+The LinkedIn and the Kaggle data were used for this project.
+Some of the columns that were implemented were the company name, pay rate, and the dates the job was posted.

-we use several platforms to work with our data:
+Tools used to work on the data:
 - Python
 - AWS
 - Tableau BI